- China Tours +

 - Day Tours

-On this day you will explore in depth some hidden gems of Shanghai with a China Highlights expert guide.
+On this day you will explore in depth some hidden gems of Shanghai with the tour guide.
 First, you will visit the Shanghai Urban Planning Exhibition Hall where you can see miniatures of all 6000 skyscraper buildings in the city and gain your own bird’s-eye view of the city’s history and exciting future.
 You can see The Bund in charming miniature and see its position in the city.
 Then you will visit the City God Temple and the adjacent and beautiful Yuyuan Garden, a private garden built for the well-connected Pan family, over 400 years old, dating back to the Ming Dynasty.

 After a sumptuous meal at a local Shanghai restaurant, you can feel free to take a walk around the nearby bazaar.
 Then our guide will take you to Xintiandi, built on the remnants of Shikumen, once mid-19th century stone-built houses, now home to a cornucopia of cosmopolitan cafes, book shops, restaurants and boutique outlets.
 This is the former French concession, where Chinese and Western culture and architecture are perfectly blended.
 After a pause to unwind, you will take a river cruise on the Huangpu, to see clearly the amazing contrast between old and new buildings in Shanghai as they pass by.
 Finally, you will be driven back to your hotel.